 OmniClinic takes a fresh approach to bringing forward relevant actionable data.
 It demotes non-actionable data to a background layer in favor of information that is immediately required to optimize healthcare delivery processes.
 For institutions that do not participate in a HIE, OmniClinic can function as a cost-effective, sustainable cross-platform enterprise HIE.

 OmniClinic works through custom integration with EMR databases.
 This may include, as needed, HL-7 integration.
 OmniClinic uses its own database to store the data it receives.
 This database is optimized for display of data and for mobile performance.
 The HL-7 messaging can be handled by a variety of interface engines.
 We typically build the necessary interfaces ourselves using an integration solution of our choice, but we can also use one that the customer owns, if necessary.
 The typical installation requires a server (hard or virtual) at the hospital or healthcare institution’s datacenter, which communicates securely with the main OmniClinic server.
-The main server handles user identification and access into the system.
-If the hospital does not have its own datacenter, the hospital-side server can be installed with a hosting provider of the hospital’s choosing, or can be hosted by iLabs Medical.
+The main OC server handles user identification and access into the system.
+If the hospital does not have its own datacenter, the integration engine server can be installed with a hosting provider of the hospital’s choosing, or can be hosted by iLabs Medical.

 The use case scenarios are only limited by the users’ needs.